craftablescience/oracle-turret-bot/CODE_OF_CONDUCT.md

 ### Moderator Requirements

-Moderators with access to the bot pledge to uphold the below Code of Conduct.
+Moderators with access to the bot pledge to uphold the below <a href="#oracle-turret-code-of-conduct">Oracle Turret Code of Conduct</a>.
 (Don't do anything that would get you banned from most servers using the bot.)

 By interacting with the bot in any way, moderators certify they are above 18 years of age.
-The bot is frequently used to share evidence for bans that may not be appropriate for the eyes of minors.
+The bot is frequently used to share evidence for bans that may not be appropriate for minors to view.

 ### Guild Requirements